CoffeeDotFilter/retweetr/README.md

 We'll be building Retweetr using:

 + Node.js with Hapi - our server technology
-+ Redis - our database
 + Handlebars - to render our views
-+ Bcrypt - to encrypt our data
 + Authentication using Oauth2 and JWT
-+ Hammer.js - a gesture library for swiping tweetss
++ Hammer.js - a gesture library for swiping tweets

 The main feature of the app will be to show the user their news feed of most recent tweets (displayed as a card), which the user can swipe right to like the tweet, swipe up to retweet or swipe left to ignore it